 With a few home comforts and a stylish addition or two, a thoughtful greenhouse can transform the purpose and look of any garden.
 We explore the best greenhouse ideas to create a year-round retreat for plants and people too!

 These traditional glass garden structures hold great potential to enhance any outdoor spaces.

 The main purpose of a greenhouse is to maintain a level of warmth and humidity to aid with growing plants.
 However new trends are emerging to show greenhouses are fast becoming the new multi-purpose garden building.

-‘We see an incredible variety of uses for our Greenhouses and Glasshouses amongst customers,’ explains Tom Barry, Managing Director of Hartley Botanic.
+‘We see an incredible variety of uses for our Greenhouses and Glasshouses amongst customers,’ explains Tom Barry, CEO of Hartley Botanic.
 ‘As well as their obvious horticultural potential, they also allow customers to enjoy their gardens in a far richer way.’